trade-copilot/ape-ai-docs/Use-Cases/Investor/Beginner/sector-allocation-strategy.md

 **Prompt:**
 ```
-Hey Money, I want to add exposure to the [SECTOR] sector.
+Hey Money Monty, I want to add exposure to the [SECTOR] sector.

 Can you suggest the top 5 stocks in this sector based on:
 1. Strong fundamentals (earnings growth, margins, ROE)